 From Vodnikov dom (hut) you descend on the flat meadow of Velo polje and continue by the marked path towards the SW on Malo polje and further on to Mišeljska planina (meadow), 1700 m.
 There you turn towards the NW, the path into Mišeljska dolina (valley) is not marked, but in the beginning well traceable.
 Later the path turns towards the western direction.
 Soon after reaching the lowest part of the valley, we must deter right from the path.
 Over the southern slopes of Mišelj vrh we hardly follow a tiny path.
 In the middle part we reach an unpleasant scree slope.
 It is wise to keep low, because rubble is not so fine there.
 So, we are gaining altitude, going towards the left.
 Above, we see the main ridge and aim our ascent towards the lowest point or just right of it (to shorten the ascent).
 The last part below the ridge is a steep grassy slope, which can be tricky if wet.
 When reaching the main ridge, we are surprised by the fine view on the other side - Triglav is very close.
 We turn right and follow the ridge to the highest point.
 Just below the summit we need to scramble a little.
 The ridge is also quite narrow and exposed there, but with some care will not make any difficulties.

 For non-climbers the two possible descents from Mišeljski konec are into Velska dolina (towards the north) and into Mišeljska dolina (towards the south).
 The descent to Velska dolina is actually the normal and most used route on Mišeljski konec.
 It is also short.
-We descend towards the east on the saddle between Mišeljski konec and Mišeljska glava, there turn left and by steep scree and rocky slope soon reach the marked path down in Velska dolina (valley).
+We descend towards the east on the saddle below Mišeljski konec, there turn left and by steep scree and rocky slope soon reach the marked path down in Velska dolina (valley).
 The southern descent is not much harder.
-From the same saddle we go right and descend by steep grassy slopes, carefully choosing passages.
+From the same saddle we go right and descend by steep grassy slopes, carefully choosing passages (we may encounter some easy climbing of UIAA I).
 When reaching Mišeljska dolina (valley), there's still no path.
 The valley is remote and very nice, we simply go down towards the east, finally descending on Mišeljska planina - to the nice shepherds huts and further on Velo polje.